 \section{Introduction}

-A central puzzle for the arts and cultural industries, a sector that contributes more than \$700 billion to the U.S. GDP in 2018 by products such as movies, TV shows, and video games \cite{artsculturalindustries}, is to predict what people will like and enjoy.
-As suggested by the very name ``creative work'', people may seek surprise when consuming artistic and cultural creations \cite{hutter2011infinite}.
-At the same time, we know that people have a strong preference for familiarity.
-When people listen to music, for example, they often choose songs that they are familiar with \cite{thompson2014shazam}.
-Such preferences may be basic: humans also find high attractiveness in faces that are close to the average, and therefore more familiar, and the effect even extends to images of other objects such as birds and automobiles \cite{Halberstadt2003}.
-Moreover, Zajonc \cite{zajonc1968attitudinal} showed that a mere exposure to a certain stimuli can increase people's preference for it, even when they are not aware of the exposure \cite{kunst1980affective,bornstein1989exposure}.
+The culture industry may strive constantly for the latest hit~\cite{adorno}, but even with extensive research and strong financial incentives, it remains difficult to predict the success of a film, book, or television series~\cite{de2003hollywood}.
+One basic principle, however, is widely accepted: people enjoy familiarity~\cite{mull1957effect}.
+This preference is found in a wide variety of domains.
+Humans, for example, find faces that are close to the average, and therefore more familiar, more attractive.
+The effect extends to images of birds and automobiles~\cite{Halberstadt2003}, and even to arbitrary visual patterns: a classic psychological experiment by Zajonc~\cite{zajonc1968attitudinal} showed that mere exposure to a certain stimuli can increase people's preference for it, even when they are not aware of the exposure~\cite{kunst1980affective,bornstein1989exposure}.